awsdocs/amazon-ec2-user-guide-windows/doc_source/Hibernate.md

 We don't charge usage for a hibernated instance when it is in the `stopped` state\.
 We do charge for instance usage while the instance is in the `stopping` state, when the contents of the RAM are transferred to the Amazon EBS root volume\. \(This is different from when you [stop an instance](Stop_Start.md) without hibernating it\.\) We don't charge usage for data transfer fees\.
 However, we do charge for storage of any Amazon EBS volumes, including storage for the RAM contents\.

 If you no longer need an instance, you can terminate it at any time, including when it is in a `stopped` \(hibernated\) state\.
-For more information, see [Terminate Your Instance](terminating-instances.md)\.
+For more information, see [Terminate your instance](terminating-instances.md)\.

 **Note**
 For information about using hibernation on Linux instances, see [Hibernate your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon EC2 User Guide for Linux Instances*\.